gmileka/networking-101/Labs/00-basic-setup/basic-setup.md

 ## Overview

-In order to experiment with computer networking, at a minimum, we need to create multiple networks with multiple machines in each, and connect the networks together and to the internet.
+In order to experiment with computer networking, at a minimum, we need to create multiple networks each with multiple machines, and connect the networks to each other and to the internet.

 This is not feasible for the majority of us due to the cost of having such a setup.
 However, this can be simulated using virtualization.
 We can create virtual switches and virtual machines with virtual network cards and create most of the networks we want!

-This also mean that we need to learn a little bit about virtualization and how to create and manage all those entities.
+This also means that we need to learn a little bit about virtualization and how to create and manage all those entities.

-In the sections below, we will explore how two possible setups to get us
+In the sections below, we explore how to setup our testing environment whether your computer is running Linux or Windows.
-started:
-- The physical host is running Linux.
-- The physical host is running Windows Professional/Enterprise/Server.

 ## Linux Setup